 From the outset, it was clear that Depot Boijmans Van Beuningen was not to become an exhibition space, as the museum fulfils that role.
 The gleaming exterior of the depot will be spectacular and requires a matching response in the heart of the building; the Atrium.
 This is why we’ve been looking for an unconventional presentation in order to show the huge number of works from the museum’s collection to visitors in an amazing way.

 In the middle of the round building there will be a large rectangular open space which will run from the ground floor up to the roof of the building.
 This central area will be 40 metres high, 28 metres wide and 6 metres deep.
 In the space there will be zigzag staircases in the style of Giovanni Piranesi, the Italian draughtsman famous for his sketches of imaginary buildings.
 Two gigantic glass lift shafts will close off the side of the Atrium; one will house the art lift for transporting works of art.
-The other shaft will be divided to house two lifts; one for paying visitors which will stop at all six floors and a free express lift that directly goes to the roof for restaurant visitors and people who want to enjoy the breath-taking view of the city.
+The other shaft will be divided to house two lifts; one for paying visitors which will stop at all six floors and an express lift that directly goes to the roof for restaurant visitors and people who want to enjoy the breath-taking view of the city.
+The roof is freely accessible after 5 pm.
 We had to come up with an idea for presenting a regularly changing part of the collection between the stairs and the lifts.

 Three-dimensional maze: The Maze